Srekel/the-debuginator/README.md

 Written in near-C C++ and SDL.

+There's also a plugin for Autodesk Stingray.
+Since Stingray is basically dead I'm not likely to work further on the plugin, but it's useful as another reference implementation.

 ### :factory: Thread safe

 Not really - I don't want to add multithreading constructs to the_debuginator - it's up to the application to ensure that no thread writes or reads to it while another thread is writing.
 While I don't intend to change that, I **am** working on a way to make it easier to use in a multithreaded environment (that's how our own game at Warpzone Studios is engineered) but it's not done yet.

 ### :red_circle: Accordiony

-No matter how far down or deep you scroll, you can always see the folders above the current item.
+The idea is that, no matter how far down or deep you scroll, you can always see the folders above the current item.

 ### :red_circle: Favorites